4 days / 3 nights

 - Wi-Fi: 10 soles

-- Original passport and original student ID (if you booked as a student)
+- Original Passport and original student ID (if you booked as a student): You will need it to enter Machu Picchu and the trail checkpoints.

 - Rain jacket or poncho